 Along with our base, we have dried cherries and semi-sweet chocolate chips stirred in as excellent flavor complements.
-‘Chocolate’ + ‘cherry’ is just about guaranteed to be a flavor combination I’ll like, and these cherry chocolate chip granola bars certainly don’t disappoint.
+Anything 'chocolate' and 'cherry' is just about guaranteed to be a flavor combination that I'll like, and these cherry chocolate chip granola bars certainly don't disappoint.
 Taking a bite with both flavors included has an indulgent taste for a breakfast or snack recipe.
 Who can resist that?

 It starts with the oats!
 Old-fashioned oats, also known as rolled oats, bring a satisfyingly chewy texture to these chocolate chip granola bars.
 They hold up very well once the warmed honey mixture is poured in, remaining just the right amount of 'chewy' for weeks.

 I wouldn't recommend using instant oats as I'd be afraid they'd break down a bit too much when hit with the liquid and you'd lose some of the texture that makes these bars so hearty.